 1. High In Nutrients:

-Butter is a great source of fat-soluble vitamins like Vitamin A, D, E and K. Yes, butter is quite high in fats.
+Butter is a great source of fat-soluble vitamins like Vitamin A, D, E and K. Yes, butter is quite high in saturated fats, which are not considered to be among healthy fats.
 But even fats are essential for the assimilationiXThe process of absorbing and digesting nutrients by the body. of nutrients, especially water-soluble vitamins.
 Without fat, your child cannot obtain any nutrition from the food he eats.

 2. Source of Healthy Minerals:

 - Butter contains traces of vital minerals such as manganese, zinc, copper, selenium, Lauric acidiXA saturated fatty acid found in plants and animal fats and oils. and chromium.

 - The minerals serve as an effective antioxidant and keep your kid protected from harmful infections.